joseprl89/MockURLResponder/README.md

 # MockURLResponder
 An iOS network mocking DSL library with minimal setup required.
-Working also with Fork from: [https://github.com/joseprl89/MockURLResponder](https://github.com/joseprl89/MockURLResponder)
+Working also with **UITests**.
+Fork from: [https://github.com/joseprl89/MockURLResponder](https://github.com/joseprl89/MockURLResponder)

 # See it in action